gubedev/microfrontends-showcase/README.md

-Monorepo for Apps/Host Project
+# Micro-Frontends Showcase

 This monorepo contains three related projects: apps/host, apps/rick-and-morty-app, and apps/harry-potter-app.
 Each of these projects is designed to display character data from specific series.

-Projects
+# Projects
 1. apps/host
 This project serves as the main host and provides a structure for the secondary projects.
 It does not have specific functionality to display character data but acts as the main component that aggregates the other two projects.